-The existing national CQRS system is now managed by the CSU Collaborative.
+The national CQRS system is managed by the CSU Collaborative.

-The programme will ensure continued provision and development of the CQRS National payment system which supports payments linked to the GP contract.
+The programme ensures continued development of the CQRS National payment system, which supports payments linked to the GP contract.

 What it is used for?

 - automatically from the practice clinical records system, through the General Practice Extraction Service (GPES); or